zackproser/git-going/README.md

 Your token needs sufficient permissions to create repositories on your behalf.

-Once you have generated your token, you need to export it as the environment variable `GIT_GOING_GITHUB_TOKEN.` The gitgoing CLI will panic if you don't have this variable set.
+Once you have generated your token, you need to export it as the environment variable `GIT_GOING_GITHUB_TOKEN.` The git-going CLI will panic if you don't have this variable set.

 ## Usage